 Deborah Lawrence Rogers began her financial career in London working in investment banking.
 Upon her return to the U.S., she worked as a financial consultant for several major Wall Street firms, including Merrill Lynch and Smith Barney.
 Ms. Rogers then struck out on an entrepreneurial venture in 2003 with the founding of Deborah’s Farmstead, an artisanal cheese-making operation, and quickly established the company as one of the premier artisanal dairies and cheese makers in the U.S., the cheese having won several major national awards.

 Ms. Rogers was appointed as a primary member to the U.S. Extractive Industries Transparency Initiative (USEITI), an advisory committee within the U.S. Department of Interior, in 2013 for a three year term.
 In May 2013, she was invited to testify before the Senate Committee on Energy and Natural Resources.
+In July 2013, she participated in a working group at EIA, the Energy Information Administration of the U.S. Department of Energy.
 She also served on the Advisory Council for the Federal Reserve Bank of Dallas from 2008-2011.
 She was appointed in 2011 by the Texas Commission on Environmental Quality (TCEQ) to a task force reviewing placement of air monitors in the Barnett Shale region in light of air quality concerns brought about by the natural gas operations in North Texas.
 In June of 2012, she was invited to speak in Rio de Janeiro at the International Society for Ecological Economics in conjunction with the United Nations Rio+20 world summit.

 She is a Member of the Board of Earthworks.
 She is also the founder of EnergyPolicyForum, a consultancy and educational forum dedicated to policy and financial issues regarding shale gas and renewable energy.

 In addition, she lectures on shale gas economics throughout the U.S. and abroad at Universities, business venues and public forums and has appeared on MSNBC and NPR.
-She has also been featured in articles discussing the financial anomalies of shale gas in the New York Times (June, 2011) and Rolling Stone Magazine (March, 2012) and the Village Voice (September, 2012) and PBS’s Need to Know (April 2013).
+She has also been featured in articles discussing the financial anomalies of shale gas in the New York Times (June, 2011), Rolling Stone Magazine (March, 2012), the Village Voice (September, 2012), PBS’s Need to Know (April 2013) and London’s Guardian (June, 2013).
 In addition, she appears in the documentary GasLand 2.